CEPF

 Madagascar Indian Ocean Islands Biodiversity Hotspot

-Founded in 2000, the Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l’Agence Française de Développement (AFD), Conservation International, the European Union, the Government of Canada, the Fondation Hans Wilsdorf, the Global Environment Facility, the Government of Japan and the World Bank.
-A fundamental goal is to ensure civil society is engaged in biodiversity conservation.
+The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l’Agence Française de Développement (AFD), Conservation International, the European Union (EU), Fondation Hans Wilsdorf, the Global Environment Facility, the Government of Canada, the Government of Japan, and the World Bank.
+Its fundamental objective is to ensure that civil society is engaged in biodiversity conservation.

-With funding from the Green Climate Fund (GCF) through AFD as the GCF accredited entity, and from the European Union through AFD acting as the fiduciary agent, CEPF established and is managing a 10-year program of support to civil society organizations to promote ecosystem-based adaptation in the Madagascar and the Indian Ocean Islands (MADIO) Biodiversity Hotspot.
+Thanks to funding from the Green Climate Fund (GCF) through AFD as an accredited entity for the GCF, and from the EU through AFD as a fiduciary agent, CEPF has established and manages a 10-year program of US$50 million to support civil society organizations in promoting ecosystem-based adaptation in Madagascar and the Indian Ocean Islands Biodiversity Hotspot.

 CEPF WEBSITE : https://www.cepf.net/our-work/biodiversity-hotspots/madagascar-and-indian-ocean-islands